rhyswynne/WP-Email-Capture/readme.txt

 Wherever you put in %NAME% (spelt exactly like that, uppercase as well), it will be replaced with the name given by the user.

 == Change Log ==
+= 3.4 =
+* Added Default Styles should you wish to activate them

+= 3.3.4 =
+* Fix a few dead links in the plugin

 = 3.3.3 =
 * Fix bug in header on export (props Ov3rfly).
 * Tested in 4.9